 Get smoother, healthier skin with Night Shift

 By integrating retinoids into your skincare routine, you can improve the appearance of fine lines and wrinkles, minimize pores, decrease acne, make skin smoother, and improve pigmentation distribution.
 If you want potent results, you’ll start to see healthier, smoother, glowy skin within four to six weeks of using derm-grade retinoid.
 (Individual results may vary.)
-And regardless of how quickly you see initial results, you’ll continue to see better results over time.
+And regardless of how quickly you see initial results, you’ll continue to see better results over time until it becomes about prevention.
 Retinoids continue working to keep your skin healthy.

 The most effective retinoid can’t be store-bought.
-Dear Brightly’s service brings an online dermatologist provider to you.
-Night Shift is a dermatologist-formulated retinoid tailored to your skin by doctors.
+Dear Brightly’s service brings an online provider to you.
+Night Shift is a dermatologist-formulated retinoid tailored to your skin.

 Tretinoin, the active ingredient in Night Shift, is 20 times more potent than retinol and the only FDA-approved retinoid for photoaging.